What is certolizumab pegol?

 If you’re due to have an operation, talk to your surgeon and rheumatology team about taking your certolizumab pegol.
 It’s likely you will be advised to stop certolizumab pegol for a time before and after surgery.

 There’s no need to avoid alcohol while taking certolizumab pegol.

 Guidelines state that adults shouldn’t have more than 14 units a week, and that they should spread them out over the course of the week.
 In some circumstances your doctor may advise lower limits.

 If you’re planning to try for a baby, if you become pregnant, or if you’re thinking of breastfeeding we suggest you discuss your medications with your rheumatologist.

-Current guidelines state that certolizumab pegol can be used throughout pregnancy to help prevent a flare-up of your arthritis.
+Current guidelines state that certolizumab pegol can be used during pregnancy.